Home

 Comparative biology

-Comparing species is the classical approach in biology.
-However, this has not very often been combined with experimentation.
-One of our main research goals is to compare the evolutionary properties of different species, including their ability to generate genetic variation, adapt to novel environments, tolerate deleterious mutations, or evolve new functional capabilities, in the laboratory.
+Comparing species is a classical approach in biology.
+We combine this approach with experimentation.
+One of our main research goals is to compare the evolutionary properties of different viral species, including their ability to generate genetic variation, adapt to novel environments, tolerate deleterious mutations, or evolve new functional capabilities, in the laboratory.

 Computational biology and modeling

-We use computational tools for phylogenetic analysis, statistical analysis, modeling, prediction of RNA secondary structures, or digital evolution.
+We use computational tools for phylogenetic analysis, sequence analysis, modeling, etc.